Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities

 We now focus on the SGM response (the conductance change induced by a local potential) as a function of tip strength and position, and the relation of its features to the branches in the cavity.
 In the presence of an SGM tip potential of Lorentzian shape

 with an amplitude $V_\mathrm{T}$ that determines the tip strength and a realistic \cite{stein18a} width $\sigma = \unit[175]{nm}$, the conductance can be increased or reduced, depending on the details of the tip parameters and its position $\vec{r}_\mathrm{T}$ related to the electron flow in the cavity.
-The calculated conductance as a function of the position $x_\mathrm{T}$ (on the dashed line in Fig.~\ref{fig:sketch} with $y_\mathrm{T}=\unit[1414]{nm}$ fixed) and strength $V_\mathrm{T}$ of the tip is presented in Fig.~\ref{fig:conductance-classical}.
+The calculated conductance as a function of the position $x_\mathrm{T}$ (on the dashed line in Fig.~\ref{fig:sketch} with $y_\mathrm{T}=\unit[1.414]{\mu m}$ fixed) and strength $V_\mathrm{T}$ of the tip is presented in Fig.~\ref{fig:conductance-classical}.

 Figure \ref{fig:conductance-classical} exhibits different kinds of structures in the SGM response.
-We have checked that they are similar to the ones seen in the quantum conductance (see Appendix \ref{sec:kwant_parabolas}), indicating that the semiclassical approach represents a rather good approximation.
-The observations are also consistent with the experimental data of Ref.\ \cite{carolin_cavity}.
-Among them, a strong repulsive ($V_\mathrm{T}>0$) or attractive ($V_\mathrm{T}<0$) tip close to the center of the cavity increases the scattering of the electrons towards the side electrodes 2 and 3, and thereby increases the conductance to values that approach the transmission $T=3$ of the QPC.
+We have checked that they are similar to the ones seen in the quantum conductance (see Ref.\ \cite{carolin_cavity} and Appendix \ref{sec:kwant_parabolas}), indicating that the semiclassical approach represents a rather good approximation.
+The observations are also consistent with the experimental data of Ref.\ \cite{carolin_cavity}.\footnote{The relation between the voltage applied to the tip in the experiment and the maximum tip potential $V_\mathrm{T}$ is approximately linear with a tip voltage of about $\unit[-1]{V}$ leading to $V_\mathrm{T}=\unit[1]{meV}$ \cite{stein18a}.} Among them, a strong repulsive ($V_\mathrm{T}>0$) or attractive ($V_\mathrm{T}<0$) tip close to the center of the cavity increases the scattering of the electrons towards the side electrodes 2 and 3, and thereby increases the conductance to values that approach the transmission $T=3$ of the QPC.

 More intriguing, there are lines with approximately constant conductance that appear in Fig.~\ref{fig:conductance-classical} between regions of strong and weak tips, and which have a characteristic parabola-like shape.
 Such structures exist in the upper part ($V_\mathrm{T}<0$) where the tip potential is attractive as well as in the lower part ($V_\mathrm{T}>0$) where it is repulsive.
 Several of those structures seem to be superposed.
 We will argue in the sequel that a classical mechanism of bending of the branches by the effect of the tip is at the origin of these structures in the conductance plots.